etwk/blog/content/lists/books.md

 - [ ] Lies My Doctor Told Me Second Edition: Medical Myths That Can Harm Your Health (Dr. Ken Berry)
 - [ ] How to Fix a Broken Heart (Guy Winch) #emotion #self-help
 - [ ] Live Forever?: A Curious Scientist's Guide to Wellness, Ageing and Death (Prof. John S. Tregoning) #biology #history
+- [ ] How Not to Age: The Scientific Approach to Getting Healthier as You Get Older (Michael Greger M.D.
+FACLM) #diets #longevity
+- [ ] Lifespan: Why We Age―and Why We Don't Have To (David A. Sinclair PhD, Matthew D. LaPlante) #longevity
+- [ ] How to Live Longer and Feel Better (Linus Pauling) #diets
+- [ ] Subtle Body (Cyndi Dale) #energy #alternative
+- [ ] Rethinking Medications: Truth, Power, and the Drugs You Take (Jerry Avorn MD)

 ### Exercise
 - [ ] Kettlebell Axe: High Speed, Low Drag Alternative to HIIT (Pavel Tsatsouline)
+- [ ] What You Must Know About Vitamins, Minerals, Herbs and So Much More: Choosing the Nutrients That Are Right for You (Pamela Wartian Smith)
+- [ ] The Real Vitamin and Mineral Book: The Definitive Guide to Designing Your Personal Supplement Program (Shari Lieberman, Nancy Pauling Bruning)
 - [ ] Aging Backwards: Fast Track: 6 Ways in 30 Days to Look and Feel Younger (Miranda Esmonde-White)

+### Nutrition
+- [ ] An Evidence-Based Approach to Vitamins and Minerals: Health Benefits and Intake Recommendations (Jane Higdon, Victoria J. Drake)
+- [ ] Cracking the Vitamin Code: How to Build your Own Supplement Stack (Dr. Ernesto Martinez)

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future